tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 1000G data contains over 80 million variants genome-wide.
 The 1000G data we are using in this practical is only a small fraction of these variants.
 This data gives a reliable approximation for the genomic analyses in this tutorial and importantly, reduces the computation time required to complete the tutorial.
-The following command derives the number of genetic variants on chromosomes 1 to chromosome 22 by counting the number of lines in the relevant (.bim) file, which contains a single variant per line.
+The following command counts the number of genetic variants on chromosomes 1 to chromosome 22 used in our analyses

     wc -l data/chr1-22.bim

-To quantify the number of single nucleotide polymorphisms (SNPs) we can ask plink to write a list of SNPs:

-    ./code/plink --bfile data/chr1-22 --snps-only --write-snplist

-See the output file plink.snplist, which contains a list of all the SNPs in the dataset.

 ### Number of polymorphic markers across populations

 The rate at which a genetic variant occurs in a population is known as its allele frequency.
-Allele frequencies are shaped by evolutionary forces over a long period of time and hence can vary.
-This has implications for PRS research as the allele frequency distribution of variants typically varies between populations.
+Allele frequencies are shaped by evolutionary forces over a long period of time and hence can vary between populations.
+This has implications for PRS research.
 The following plink command uses the population information in the file pop_info.pheno to generate allele frequency statistics for each SNP in the five 1000G super-populations: